gabsxramos/FrodoKEM/README.md

 ### Supported algorithms

-Currently, our binding supports functions like Keygen, Keygen-zkpop, Encaps, Decaps, and Verify-zkpop for:
+Currently, our binding supports functions like Keygen, Keygen-zkpop, Encaps, Decaps, and Verify-zkpop for FrodoKEM-640.
-- Kyber512_avx2; and
-- FrodoKEM-640.

 ### Prerequisites